EldonGabriel/eldongabriel.github.io/_posts/2025-08-24-blocking-smb-access:-strengthening-network-security-with-windows-firewall.md

   thumbnail: "/assets/images/smb.png"
 ---

-<p>As a Cybersecurity Technician, I focus on building practical skills that can be directly applied to securing systems.
+<p>As a Security Systems Specialist, I focus on building practical skills that can be directly applied to securing systems.
 I configured Windows Firewall to create a custom rule blocking Server Message Block (SMB) access, demonstrating how host-based controls can reduce exposure to network-level attacks.
 This hands-on work ties into my report, which examines SMB’s role in file sharing, its common use cases, and the security challenges it introduces in modern environments.</p>

 <center><h3>Foundational Knowledge</h3></center>